The death of Nick Drake, Monday, 25 November 1974

 On the other hand, it should be noted that various people felt that Nick had committed suicide, and there were signs to support this.
 Whilst some speak of an improvement in his mood just prior to death (e.g. Rodney Drake), apparently other friends and acquaintances did not agree with this and saw no obvious change to a long period of depression and withdrawal.
 The question of intentional suicide is perhaps unanswerable.
 It has been noted in studies of suicides, that prior to taking such action individuals can seem buoyed and even happy, in the knowledge of what they plan and a possible end to their suffering.

 The accidental overdose scenario is open to further consideration if we look at the various drugs which had been prescribed to Nick Drake in order to help him deal with his depressive illness.
-It is in this area that the most interesting and relevant new information is to be found, following Rodney Drake's statement that at the time of death Nick was taking the following medication:
+It is in this area that the most interesting and relevant new information is to be found, following Rodney Drake's statement that at the time of death Nick was taking the following prescription medication:

 • Tryptizol